Part 11: Preparation and Submission of Papers for the IEEE Power and Energy Technology Systems Journal

 "Revise and Resubmit" Manuscript Uploads

-If you are uploading a revised manuscript in response to a "Revise and Resubmit" decision by an Editor-in-Chief, DO NOT UPLOAD YOUR MANUSCRIPT AS A NEW PAPER!
+If you are uploading a revised manuscript in response to a "Revise and Resubmit" decision by the Editor-in-Chief, DO NOT UPLOAD YOUR MANUSCRIPT AS A NEW PAPER!
 Submitting a revised manuscript differs from submitting a manuscript for the first time.
 Here is some information that should clarify the process.
 You will find more detailed instructions on the ScholarOne Manuscripts site.
-(Please check that the “Track Changes” feature has been turned off in your word processing file before uploading it.)
+(Please check that the “Track Changes” feature has been turned off in your word processing file before converting it to PDF format and uploading it.)

 1. You must have been the Submitting Author when the original manuscript was first submitted in order to submit a manuscript in response to a "Revise and Resubmit" decision.